-Strong communication skills in English and/or French are essential to the success of newcomers to Manitoba.
+Strong communication skills in one of the official languages are essential to the success of newcomers to Manitoba.

 Before you move to Manitoba

-Think realistically about what level your skills are in English.
+Think realistically about what level your skills are in the official languages.

-Sometimes newcomers overestimate their English proficiency or underestimate how long it will take to perfect their language after they arrive.
+Sometimes newcomers overestimate their English or French proficiency or underestimate how long it will take to perfect their language after they arrive.

-Use as many opportunities available to you to improve your English before you arrive in Manitoba.
+Use as many opportunities available to you to improve your communication skills before you arrive in Manitoba.

 - Start reading about Manitoba and practicing your English with resources on English Online’s Live and Learn

-- Listen to Canadian radio and television online and watch English movies.
+- Listen to Canadian radio and television online and watch Canadian movies.
 CBC is the Canadian Broadcasting Corporation.

-- Practice your English as much as possible by talking to English speakers or taking English classes.
+- Practice as much as possible by talking to first language speakers or taking language classes.